 Two new, good quality and fully charged 12V valve regulated lead acid (VRLA) batteries are required as the emergency stand-by power supply for the panel.
 The batteries should be connected in series and located in the panel's enclosure, as shown in Fig.10 below.
-Battery leads and link wire and are provided in the panel's accessory pack.
-Run the battery leads through the slits in the panel's lower plastic ribs and secure the batteries into position using cable ties as shown.
+Battery leads, link wire and cable ties are provided in the panel's accessory pack.
+Run the battery leads through the slits in the panel's lower plastic ribs and secure the batteries into position using the cable ties.